Code-Institute-Submissions/usercentricfrontendproject-1/README.md

 Fixed errors on design page, replaced fontawesome cdn -fixed 3 syntax errors on design page
 -replaced fontawesome script cdn with bootstrap html cdn (all pages)

+**fontawesome icons still not appearing**

+Added divs
+-added divs to every page
+-renamed some sections for the sake of continuity -updated current fontawesome CDN in readme

 ---------------------------------------------------------------------------------------------------------------------------------
 external code used: